AdobeDocs/analytics-learn.en/help/administration/manage-report-suites/configuring-zip-and-postal-code-settings.md

 kt: 2679
 ---

-# Configuring Zip and Postal Code Settings in Adobe Analytics {#configuring-zip-and-postal-code-settings-in-adobe-analytics}
+# Configuring [!UICONTROL Zip] and Postal Code Settings in Adobe Analytics {#configuring-zip-and-postal-code-settings-in-adobe-analytics}

-In this video you will learn how to configure zip and postal code settings, so that you can do analysis based on this region data.
+In this video you will learn how to configure [!UICONTROL zip] and postal code settings, so that you can do analysis based on this region data.

 >[!VIDEO](https://video.tv.adobe.com/v/27051/?quality=12)

-For more information about zip code settings, see the [documentation](https://marketing.adobe.com/resources/help/en_US/reference/reports_zip.html).
+For more information about [!UICONTROL zip code] settings, see the [documentation](https://marketing.adobe.com/resources/help/en_US/reference/reports_zip.html).